ritvikvk-ai/ritvikvk-ai/README.md

 # 💫 About Me:
-Currently pursuing MS in Computer Science at NYU<br>AI/ML and Data Science Enthusiast<br>Leveraging AI to solve real-world problems
+🎓 Currently pursuing MS in Computer Science at NYU<br>🔭 AI/ML and Data Science Enthusiast<br>⚡️ Leveraging AI to solve real-world problems

 ## 🌐 Socials: